programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 With four DDCs and four clusters we have 16 plots in total.
 While the C-TF/IDF plots are not in and of themselves conclusive with respect to the assignment of any _one_ thesis, they do help us to get to grips with the aggregate differences; for documents in each DDC2 class, we're looking at *how* the vocabularies in the documents that were 'misclustered' with documents from another DDC2 differ from the vocabulary of the set that were 'correctly' clustered (which we define here as the modal cluster).
 This allows us to see how their contents (as viewed through the lens of TF/IDF) differ from the main cluster into which documents with their DDC were clustered.

 {% include figure.html filename="doc_vec-umap-d4-ddc2-c4-class_tfidf-History of ancient world (to c.
-499).png" caption="'Misclassified' theses from the History of the Ancient World (to c.499) DDC" %}
+499).png" alt="Visual description of figure image" caption="Figure 5.
+'Misclassified' theses from the History of the Ancient World (to c.499) DDC" %}

-{% include figure.html filename="doc_vec-umap-d4-ddc2-c4-class_tfidf-History.png" caption="'Misclassified' theses from the History DDC" %}
+{% include figure.html filename="doc_vec-umap-d4-ddc2-c4-class_tfidf-History.png" alt="Visual description of figure image" caption="Figure 6.
+'Misclassified' theses from the History DDC" %}

 For instance, taking the two History DDCs we can see that documents clustered with Linguistics seem to have an educational component, while those clustered with Philosophy from History of the Ancient World reveal terms associated with Greek philosophy and those from more general History appear to have a strong seventeenth and eighteenth century element.
 From what we can see of the misclustered History and Ancient History theses it's reasonable to infer a subtle, but meaningful difference between concerns with history as one of objects and sites, and one more focussed in issues of power, work, politics and empire.

 Indeed, the assumptions about the theses being swapped between History DDCs are probably more robust since the number of misclassified records is substantial enough for the differences to be relatively more robust.
 Conversely, the tiny number of Philosphy and Linguistics theses clustered with the History of the Ancient World indicate a strong separation between these topics and throw up apparently unrelated significant words such as 'bulgarian' and 'scandinavian' (Linguistics), and 'mozambique' or 'habitus' (Philosophy).

-{% include figure.html filename="doc_vec-umap-d4-ddc2-c4-class_tfidf-Linguistics.png" caption="'Misclassified' theses from the Linguistics DDC" %}
+{% include figure.html filename="doc_vec-umap-d4-ddc2-c4-class_tfidf-Linguistics.png" alt="Visual description of figure image" caption="Figure 7.
+'Misclassified' theses from the Linguistics DDC" %}

-{% include figure.html filename="doc_vec-umap-d4-ddc2-c4-class_tfidf-Philosophy.png" caption="'Misclassified' theses from the Philosophy DDC" %}
+{% include figure.html filename="doc_vec-umap-d4-ddc2-c4-class_tfidf-Philosophy.png" alt="Visual description of figure image" caption="Figure 8.
+'Misclassified' theses from the Philosophy DDC" %}

 It is easier to interpret — or should we say 'read into' — what we see with the more 'substantially' misclustered Philosophy and Linguistics theses; Linguistics clustered with Philosophy shows a stress on terms and concepts that we might (naively, perhaps) associate with philosophical concerns, while the reverse process shows concern with semantics, grammars, and utterances.
 Both DDCs also have a significant number grouped with the History cluster, with the keywords suggesting strong links to theological/religious topics.